-- (i) Each bank shall formulate a clear workflow and standard operating procedure for V-CIP and ensure adherence to it.
-The V-CIP process shall be operated only by officials of the bank specially trained for this purpose.
+(i) Each NBFC shall formulate a clear workflow and standard operating procedure for V-CIP and ensure adherence to it.
+The V-CIP process shall be operated only by officials of the NBFC specially trained for this purpose.
 The official shall be capable to carry out liveness check and detect any other fraudulent manipulation or suspicious conduct of the customer and act upon it.
-The liveness check shall not result in exclusion of person with special needs. - (ii) Disruption of any sort including pausing of video, reconnecting calls, etc., may not result in creation of multiple video files.
-If pause or disruption is not leading to the creation of multiple files, then the bank may not initiate a fresh session.
-However, in case of call drop / disconnection, fresh session shall be initiated. - (iii) The bank shall vary the sequence and / or type of questions, including those indicating the liveness of the interaction, during video interactions to establish that the interactions are real-time and not prerecorded.
+The liveness check shall not result in exclusion of person with special needs.

+(ii) Disruption of any sort including pausing of video, reconnecting calls, etc., may not result in creation of multiple video files.
+If pause or disruption is not leading to the creation of multiple files, then the NBFC may not initiate a fresh session.
+However, in case of call drop / disconnection, fresh session shall be initiated.

+(iii) The NBFC shall vary the sequence and / or type of questions, including those indicating the liveness of the interaction, during video interactions to establish that the interactions are real-time and not pre-recorded.